 How NOLA Cemetery Renewal Started

 As a kid Nick would go to the cemeteries at the foot of Canal Street to help his father and grandfather maintain the family tomb.
 It is this value for the continuation of family traditions, and honoring those who have gone before us, that guided him to develop a business that helps to restore and renew a cultural treasure unique to New Orleans.
-With a background in art and art history Nick’s talents lie in the period correct renewal of family tombs, whether it be a simple cleaning or more detailed inscription work and repair, he seeks perfection and considers it an honor to help re-establish the former glory of these reverent places.
+With a background in art and art history Nick’s talents lie in the period correct renewal of family tombs, whether it be a simple cleaning or a complete reconstruction, he seeks perfection and considers it an honor to help re-establish the former glory of these reverent places.
 He hopes that you will consider him to help renew your family’s cherished places of eternal rest to a memorial that you will be proud to have generations after you visit with fond memories.